backstage/backstage/docs/overview/roadmap.md

   needed.

 - **Inter Plugin Communication** -  **[Under consideration]** Establish more clearly defined patterns for plugins to communicate.
-Improved Access Control -   [Under consideration] Provide finer grained access controls and management making it possible for you to better control the platforms user experience.

 - **Improved Access Control** -  **[Under consideration]** Provide finer grained access controls and management making it possible for you to better control the platforms user experience.

 ### Plugins

 Building and maintaining [plugins](https://backstage.io/plugins) is the work of